 Marketing can – and should – show a direct relationship between marketing activities and sales increases.
 The more quantifiable you can make that relationship, the more cost-effective your marketing programs will be.

 Clearly, the CEO or head of marketing has a key role here.
 In fact, 4 of the 5 reasons above may be actually caused by the boss – and 4 out of the 5 are easily solved by the boss.

 So find out today if your team is managing marketing based on results and ROI.
 Ask to see reports regularly that prove it.
 Your marketing team — and your marketing ROI — will both be better for the effort.

-Excerpted from our new book, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing”, now available on Amazon!
+Excerpted from our new BESTSELLER, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing”, now available on Amazon!

 Learn more about The Results Obsession and see the Table of Contents

 The book goes step-by-step through Google Analytics, email analytics, PPC analytics, and each marketing math formula to help you analyze results effectively.